marcuswangweihow/FBDD/README.md

 -------------------------------------------------------------------------------

-# Frag_to_lead_4MZI
+# Frag_to_lead
 [⬆️ Back to top](#readme-table-of-contents)

-This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMMD (accelerated Ligand-Mapping Molecular Dynamics).
+This folder contains the data and results for a fragment to lead workflow using aLMMD (accelerated Ligand-Mapping Molecular Dynamics).

 The entire workflow can be shown as:
 ## 🧬 Workflow Overview